 - reduces cell growth of glioblastoma.

-- induced cell cycle arrest of cell division by creating breaks in DNA.
+- stop cell division induced cell cycle by creating breaks in DNA.

 - shift tumor metabolism and intracellular acid-base balance by reducing metabolic intermediates.

 - inhibited cell enrichment, triggering a brain tumor.